ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) It decreases
+A) It stays the same

-B) It increases
+B) It becomes unpredictable

-C) It stays the same
+C) It increases

-D) It becomes unpredictable
+D) It decreases

 ---

-It increases
+C) It increases

 ///